 These teachers are recruited by the Maths Hub to receive training from NCETM and work together to develop their practice.
-After a year they then go on to run Work Groups.
-Information on each of our specialists is below.
+After two years they then go on to run Work Groups.
+You can find out more information on the NCETM website.

 Secondary Mastery Specialist and Secondary Teaching for Mastery Lead, Loreto Grammar School

 I have been teaching mathematics for 23 years.
 I now know that for the first 20 years of my career, I was teaching it badly.
 I believed that some children just couldn’t do maths.
 I would justify not teaching an efficient method that I myself would use because “I’m a good mathematician, but I don’t want to confuse them”.
 I was driven by the date and content of the next assessment: “You don’t need to know why; you just need to be able to do it”.

 Mastery has changed everything and I feel as excited at this point in my career as I did when I was new to the profession.
 In addition to my role as Second in Department at Loreto Grammar School in Altrincham, I am now a Cohort One Secondary Mastery Specialist and an NCETM PD Lead.
 I participated in the pilot Secondary Shanghai Exchange in late 2018/early 2019 and am consulting with the DfE on mastery at secondary level.